MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-server-configuration-transact-sql.md

  *windows_cluster*
  The netwirj name of a WSFC.
 You can specify either the short name or the full domain name.
 To find the target IP address of a short name, ALTER SERVER CONFIGURATION uses DNS resolution.
 Under some situations, a short name could cause confusion, and DNS could return the wrong IP address.
 Therefore, we recommend that you specify the full domain name.

+  > [!NOTE]
-  [NOTE] A cross cluster migrations using which this setting is no longer supported.
-To perform a cross cluster migration, use a Distributed Availability Group or some other method such as log shipping.
+  > A cross-cluster migrations using this setting is no longer supported.
+To perform a cross-cluster migration, use a Distributed Availability Group or some other method such as log shipping.

  LOCAL
  The local WSFC.